Do you ever find yourself asking the questions “why do I do bad on tests even though I study” or “why do I fail after studying for long hours?”

 - Eat properly and stay healthy.

 Your handwriting plays a vital role in your exam.
-If you know the material and write answers to your exam papers then make sure you should have good handwriting.
+Even if you know the material and write answers to your exam papers, make sure you have good handwriting.

-Good handwriting doesn’t mean your writing should impress everyone.
-Your writing should be clean and clear so that the person who checks your paper can understand easily what you have written.
+Good handwriting doesn’t necessarily mean that your writing should impress everyone.
+Your writing should be clean and clear so that the person who checks your paper can easily understand what you have written.

-Many times when students write fast to complete the paper on time they made many mistakes and also their writing doesn’t sufficient to read and somewhere that’s why they get bad grades after studying hard.
+Many times, when students write fast to complete the paper on time, they make many mistakes and their handwriting isn’t sufficient to read, which is why they get bad grades despite studying hard.

-So write clean and clear, I know your handwriting is good enough.
+So write neatly and legibly; I know your handwriting is good enough.

 9: Cramming doesn’t work